ctruong2837/BSAN-final-project/README.md

 Are higher-rated products more likely to be recommended?

 Methods & Tools
-Language: Python
+Language : Python
-Environment: Jupyter Notebook
+Environment : Jupyter Notebook
-Libraries Used:
+Libraries Used :
 pandas
 numpy
 matplotlib